$\mathcal{S}$-adic characterization of minimal dendric shifts: Definitions

 Dendric shifts are defined with respect to combinatorial properties of their language expressed in terms of extension graphs.
 Let $F$ be a set of finite words on the alphabet $\cA$ which is factorial, i.e., if $u \in F$ and $v$ is a factor of $u$, then $v \in F$.
 For $w \in F$, we define the sets of left, right and bi-extensions of $w$ by

 The elements of $E_F^L(w)$, $E_F^R(w)$ and $E_F^L(w)$ are respectively called the {\em left extensions}, the {\em right extensions} and the {\em bi-extensions} of $w$ in $F$.
-If $X$ is a shift space over $\cA$, we will use the terminology extensions in $X$ instead of extensions in $\cL(X)$ and the index $\cL(X)$ will be replaced by $X$ or even omitted if the context is clear.
-Observe that as $X \subset \cA^\Z$, the set $E_X(w)$ completely determines $E_X^L(w)$ and $E_X^R(w)$.
+If $F$ is the language of a shift space $X$, we instead use the terminology \emph{extensions in $X$} and the index $F$ is replaced by $X$ or even omitted if the context is clear.
+Observe that as $X \subseteq \cA^\Z$, the set $E_X(w)$ completely determines $E_X^L(w)$ and $E_X^R(w)$.
 A word $w$ is said to be {\em right special} (resp., {\em left special}) if $\Card(E^R(w))\geq 2$ (resp., $\Card(E^L(w)) \geq 2$).
 It is {\em bispecial} if it is both left and right special.
 The factor complexity of a shift space is completely governed by the extensions of its special factors.
 In particular, we have the following result.

-\begin{prop}[Cassaigne and Nicolas~\cite{CANT_cassaigne}] Let $X$ be a shift space.
+\begin{prop}[Cassaigne and Nicolas~\citep{CANT_cassaigne}] Let $X$ be a shift space.
 For all $n$, we have

 In addition, if for every bispecial factor $w \in \cL(X)$, one has

 then $p_X(n) = (p_X(1)-1)n +1$ for every $n$. \end{prop}